lightly-ai/Lightly_LabelStudio_AL/README.md

 Assume that we have a new unlabelled dataset and we want to train a new model.
 We do not want to label all samples because not all of them are valuable.
 Lightly can help select a good subset of samples to kick off labelling and model training.
 The loop is as follows:

-1. Lightly chooses a subset of the unlabelled to be labelled.
+1. Lightly chooses a subset of the unlabelled samples.
 1. This subset is labelled using LabelStudio.
 1. A machine learning model is trained on the labeled data and generates predictions for the entire dataset.
-1. Lightly consumes predictions and performs Active Learning to choose the next batch to be labelled.
+1. Lightly consumes predictions and performs Active Learning to choose the next batch of samples to be labelled.
-1. This new batch is labelled in LabelStudio.
+1. This new batch of samples is labelled in LabelStudio.
-1. The machine learning model is trained on the updated labelled dataset and achieves better performance.
+1. The machine learning model is re-trained on the enriched labelled dataset and achieves better performance.

 Let's get started!